b0bh00d/QtDropbox2/README.md

 should not provide taxing.

 The unit tests have also been greatly expanded to exercise most of the feature set.
-All unit tests exercise only synchronous calls; QtTest doesn't appear to provide a mechanism for handling signal/slot-based tests.
+Most unit tests exercise synchronous calls, a few others test deferred (signal-based) results.

 ### Current status
-QtDropbox2 provides a robust interface to Dropbox, but it does not currently wrap any of the APIv2 "sharing" interfaces.
+QtDropbox2 provides a robust interface to Dropbox, but it does not currently wrap any of the APIv2 "sharing" or "paper" interfaces.
 If there is interest in having those, I will add them in the future.
 For now, however, it nicely satisfies my particular needs.

-Additionally, the library does not currently implement the "upload_session" REST interface, which provides for sending files that are greater than 150MB in size.
-I realize this is a severe limitation, and I will look into implementing this when I have the time.
+The library also implements the "upload_session" REST interface, which provides for sending files of any size (beyond the 150MB limit of "upload").
+The selection of which interface to use--"upload" or "upload_session"--is invisible to the API user.
+The library will choose the correct interface based on the size of the file being uploaded.

 I have largely re-used the documentation system from the original project, but may make some more adjustments in the future.